History of the Baltimore Orioles: Back to the playoffs (2015–2016)

-Despite the 2016 season being another above .500 season for the Orioles; they would fail to win their division, but were able to secure a Wild card spot.
-However, they would lose against the Toronto Blue Jays in the AL Wild Card game.
+Despite the 2016 season being another above .500 season for the Orioles, they failed to win their division, but were able to secure a wild card spot.
+However, they lost against the Toronto Blue Jays in the AL Wild Card game.

-Rebuilding (2017–present)
+Rebuilding (2017–2022)

 2017 season

-The 2017 season was their first losing season since the 2011 season.
+The 2017 season was the Orioles' first losing season since the 2011 season.
 They finished 75–87 and last place in the American League East.

 2018 season

 The 2018 Orioles broke the record of most losses in franchise history, and instead of improving from their 75–87 finish from the previous season, they became the first team since the 2003 Detroit Tigers to win fewer than 50 games and the first to lose at least 110 games since the 2013 Houston Astros.

 2019 season

 By late August, the 2019 Orioles had lost twice as many games as they had won.
-Home runs were being hit at a record pace across the league, and on August 22, the team set a single-season MLB record for home runs allowed (ironically, 12 years to the day where they lost 30–3 to the Texas Rangers).
+Home runs were being hit at a record pace across the league, and on August 22, the team set a single-season MLB record for home runs allowed (12 years to the day where they lost 30–3 to the Texas Rangers).
 They ended with a record of 54–108, good for the second overall pick in the 2020 MLB Draft.